-5.Within 5 working days of the submission to the deans, with 5 additional working days waiver through permission from the provost: All documents from the department, College/School Councils, and dean levels are submitted to the Academic Council (and Graduate Council and University Studies Council, as appropriate) for recommendations.
+5.Within 5 working days of the submission to the deans, with 5 additional working days waiver through permission from the provost: All documents from the department, College/School Councils, and dean levels are submitted to the Academic Council (and Graduate Council and General Education Council, as appropriate) for recommendations.
 The affected parties may present their positions to the Council(s), summarized in a one-page document.

 6.Within 10 working days, with 5 additional working days waiver through permission from the provost: Academic Council submits its recommendations, the reports, and all other documents to the provost.